BKokay/test-vault/0-inbox/Add Authentication to Spring project.md

 - [ ] Authorization
 	- [ ] Use a JWT token.
 Need to filter like in sever api security classes.
 	- [ ] Make a controller for both ways to authenticate: API key and username/password
+		- [ ] filter might be used for both?
 	- [ ] If authenticated, user can access endpoints
 Notes about authorization:
 SwaggerConfig tells swagger that bearer auth should be used.